andr1312e/Qt-Svg-Stupid-Render/README.md

    - Lightweight, only 2 headers and one Cpp

-   - Easy to customize, bulding your own SVG qt module is not easy
+   - Easy to customize, bulding your own SVG Qt module is not easy for Windows users

    - You know why it fall, and can fix it immediately